jamarino/IntervalTree/README.md

 This class trades a small amount of memory efficiency in favour of significantly faster queries.
 It is an implementation of a [Centered Interval Tree (Wikipedia)](https://en.wikipedia.org/wiki/Interval_tree#Centered_interval_tree).
 This is the same datastructure that [RangeTree (GitHub)](https://github.com/mbuchetics/RangeTree) implements.

 This datastructure requires building a search-tree separate from the intervals, which requires additional memory and initialisation time.
-The benefit is that much fewer key-comparison are required when querying the tree, especially in cases where intervals overlap.
+The benefit is that far fewer key-comparison are required when querying the tree, especially in cases where intervals overlap.

 This tree is balanced on the first query.
 Adding new intervals causes the tree to re-initialise again on the next query.